Jenyus-Org/graphql-utils/README.md

 ## Documentation

-The full documentation can be found [here](https://jenyus-org.github.io/graphql-utils/).
+The full documentation with live code sandboxes can be found [here](https://jenyus-org.github.io/graphql-utils/).

 ## Installation